Addepar/ember-table/tests/dummy/app/pods/docs/guides/body/rows-and-trees/template.md

 If you want to disable collapsing, you can pass `enableCollapse=false` to the table body.

+If you want to disable collapsing at a row level, you can pass `disableCollapse=true` to the row.

 {{#docs-demo as |demo|}}
   {{#demo.example name="collapse"}}
     {{!
 BEGIN-SNIPPET docs-example-rows-with-collapse.hbs }}